Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 How long does it take to wind down a rental arbitrage operation?

 Plan for 3 to 6 months from decision to completion.
-A clean wind-down of a 5-unit portfolio typically takes 4 months: month one for landlord notifications and planning, months two and three for honoring remaining bookings and gradually removing furnishings, and month four for final cleanings, walkthroughs, and deposit recovery.
+A clean wind-down of a 5-unit portfolio typically takes 4 months: month one for property owner notifications and planning, months two and three for honoring remaining bookings and gradually removing furnishings, and month four for final cleanings, walkthroughs, and deposit recovery.
 Rushing the process below 60 days almost always results in forfeited deposits, damaged relationships, or both.